 Quizzify is all about COVID

 It’s not just that Quizzify is completely digitized, though that too.
+So no need to expose employees to additional contacts.

 More importantly, Quizzify offers a wide range of COVID questions, designed to increase understanding reduce transmission.